 Learn.Genetics features engaging educational tools in genetics, human health, cell biology, and other related fields.
 The site offers virtual labs (DNA Extraction), exploratory videos, and webpages.
 A couple of our favorite interactive modules are Make A Karyotype, Build a DNA Molecule, Transcribe and Translate a Gene, The Outcome of Mutation, and Gene Control.

 DNA Today is a weekly radio show and podcast that educates the public about genetic and health topics through event coverage, news stories and interviews.
 Listen to conversations with genetic counselors, researchers, patient advocates and professors in the field of genetics.
-Episodes are geared towards students and have recently discussed CRISPR, genetic counseling, hereditary cancer, patient advocacy, biotech companies, rare diseases, and bioethics.
+Episodes are geared towards students and discuss genetic testing, genetic counseling, hereditary cancer, patient advocacy, biotech companies, rare diseases, and bioethics.

 National Organization of Rare Disorders (NORD) is the rare disorder hub with a disease database and action network.
 NORD offers a free Student Membership, providing special quarterly newsletters specifically for students.
 As with most websites, the FAQs are often the best place to start.